iluvjava/Maths/AMATH 584/Householder Triangularization.md

 ### Key Implementation Details

-When implementing the algorithm in practice, there will be serval important things to take notice, they are:
+When implementing the algorithm in practice, there will be several important things to take notice, they are:
 * Squared Matrices
 * Reflecting Orthogonal Vectors
-* Rank Defecient Matrices
+* Rank Deficient Matrices

 For squared matrices, we ignore the last column, because when there is only one column left and the first `n - 1` columns are triangular, then the whole matrix is automatically triangular.

 When reflecting the vector, if the first element of the vector $z$ is zero, then we cannot use `sign(z)` to do hyper plane reflection, this will ruin everything, and hence, we just skip that part and use $||z||e_1$.

-When the matrix is rank defecit, there will be columns full of zeros when triagularizing the matrix $A$, in that case, we just need to ignore that column completely and pretend it doesn't exist.
-If we made the choice of doing that, then the resulting upper triagular matrix $R$ will not be **Triagular anymore**.
+When the matrix is rank deficit there will be columns full of zeros when triangularizing the matrix $A$, in that case, we just need to ignore that column completely and pretend it doesn't exist.
+If we made the choice of doing that, then the resulting upper triangular matrix $R$ will not be **Triangular anymore**.

 Fact: This algorithm is supreme when it comes to numerical accuracy and numerical stability.